Savage Rapids Dam: Reasons for removal

 The Rogue River in southwestern Oregon is one of the nation's most outstanding rivers and the second largest producer of salmon in Oregon outside of the Columbia basin.
-Because of its scenic beauty, world-class whitewater, and its internationally renowned salmon and steelhead fishery, it was one of the original group of rivers designated as "wild and scenic" with the passage of the federal Wild and Scenic Rivers Act in 1968.
+Because of its scenery, whitewater, and its salmon and steelhead fishery, it was one of the original group of rivers designated as "wild and scenic" with the passage of the federal Wild and Scenic Rivers Act in 1968.
 The Bureau of Land Management estimates that some 25,000 visitors use the Rogue River each year.

 The Savage Rapids Dam had long been considered the biggest fish killer on the Rogue River.
 Located at river mile 107, the dam was the first human-built obstruction that native salmon and steelhead trout encounter during their migration upstream from the ocean to spawn in-river.
 Upstream of the Savage Rapids Dam, there are over 500 (square?) miles of salmon and steelhead trout spawning habitat, including 50 miles on the mainstream of the Rogue River.
 All of this river's prized spring chinook salmon spawn upstream of the dam, and this dam impeded passage of significant portions of the four other runs of salmon and steelhead in the Rogue River, including the coho salmon, which is listed as "threatened" under the Federal Endangered Species Act.